quicktext/qql/book/tutorials.md

 If you want to understand the principles of the B+ Tree and the B* Tree, please read the chapter 11 of the book ['Essential Algorithms'](http://shop.oreilly.com/product/9781118612101.do) by Rod Stephens.
 On the other hand, the Quickcorpus doesn't lock the file and support the transaction in the file layer for high performance.
 This is **another very important difference** when compared to SQL databases!

-2. Executing the Coprus Manipulation Language (CML) in the background automatically:
+2. Executing the Corpus Manipulation Language (CML) in the background automatically:
 Although the CML doesn't design the 'INSERT STATEMENT', yet the following steps are similar to the SQL procedure.
 ```SQL
 INSERT INTO TABLE URL CORPUS VALUES (?,?,?...?);